lnashier/glow/examples/README.md

 ### Infinite Single Seed Two Nodes Loop Network

 This configuration may seem straightforward initially, but it encounters a hurdle with race conditions.
-As the seed node continues to emit more events, the communication could eventually, based on link channel size grind to a halt, resulting in a deadlock.
+As the seed node continues to emit more events, the communication could eventually, based on link channel size, grind to a halt resulting in a deadlock.

 ![](shapes/badnet.svg)